nuxeo/FunkLoad/README.txt

 DESCRIPTION
 -----------

-FunkLoad is functional and load web tester.
+FunkLoad is a functional and load web tester.

 Main FunkLoad features are: